Amend-1634/The-number-of-origins/README.md

                        #4 represent model with migration in t distribution
                        #3 represent model with migration in binomial distribution
 - 4_series_test_new.jl #all else
-- distribution.jl #plotting different migration distribution
+- test_sampling_distribution.jl #plotting different migration distribution

 - time_cost.xlsx #time for simulation corresponding to the comparison and parameters applied
                  #4_* represent in model with migration in t distribution